 Address: Aeon Mall, 1324-1 Takahagi Cho, Sano, Tochigi 327-0821

-From December 1st until 23rd the aquatic park in Otawara has Santa visiting.
+Generally in December, the aquatic park in Otawara have a visit from Santa daily.
 From 11am and 1pm, for an hour each time, you can get a photo of Santa swimming around the tank and interacting with the audience with an etcher sketcher!
 On Saturdays and Sundays Santa wears a red Santa Kimono instead of his usual suit, at the 1pm showing only.
 The Santa event doesn’t cost any extra money, once you have a ticket in to the aquatic park.
-Entry is 600 yen for adults and 250 yen for children over 6.
-Under 6 are free.
-Please check the website for up-to-date prices.
-(Images on the left and right taken from the official website.)

 Address: 2686 Sarado, Otawara-shi, TOCHIGI 324-0404

-Santa is available for photos on Saturday the 19th at the outlet.
-You can find information for Santa Claus at the Premium Outlets in Sano on this blog: http://insaitama.com/santa-premium-outlets/
+Santa Claus visits all the premium outlets yearly.
+For one day, generally in either late November or early December, Santa is available for photos.
+You can find information updated annually for Santa Claus at the Premium Outlets in Sano on this blog.

 Address: 2058 Koenacho, Sano, Tochigi Prefecture 327-0822